 Figure Q15-1.
-Halogen source gas changes.
+Halogen source gas changes and contributions to EESC.
 The surface abundances of individual gases shown here were obtained using a combination of direct atmospheric measurements, estimates of historical abundances, and future projections of abundances assuming compliance with the Montreal Protocol.
-The gases are all ODSs except for methyl chloride, which is produced by natural processes.
-The past increases of CFCs, along with those of carbon tetrachloride, methyl chloroform, halon-1211, and halon-2402, have slowed and reversed in the last three decades.
-The abundances of most HCFCs, which are used as transitional substances to replace CFCs, will likely continue to increase in the next one to two decades before production and consumption are completely phased out.
-The abundance of halon-1301 has nearly peaked and is expected to decline in coming decades.
-Future decreases in methyl bromide are expected to be modest, since industrial production is now much smaller than occurred in the 1990s.
-The abundance of methyl chloride, which is not controlled under the Montreal Protocol, is projected to be constant in the future.
-Values of EESC shown here for the midlatitude lower stratosphere (about 19 km altitude) are based on observations and projections (see Q14-1).
-EESC rose rapidly during the latter half of the prior century, peaking in the late 1990s.
+The gases are all ODSs except for methyl chloride, which is primarily emitted from natural processes.
+Therefore methyl chloride is not controlled by the Montreal Protocol and its abundance is projected to be constant in the future.
+The past increases of the principal CFCs shown in the figure, along with those of carbon tetrachloride, methyl chloroform, halon-1211, and halon-2402, have slowed and reversed in the last three decades.
+The abundances of most HCFCs, which are used as transitional substances to replace CFCs, will likely peak during this decade before production and consumption are completely phased out.
+The abundance of halon-1301 has nearly peaked and is expected to slowly decline in coming decades because of continued small releases and a long atmospheric lifetime.
+Future decreases in methyl bromide are expected to be modest, since most of the current source is from natural processes and the industrial production of methyl bromide is now much smaller than occurred in the 1990s.
+Values of EESC shown in the upper left panel are for the midlatitude lower stratosphere (about 19 km altitude), based on observations and projections (see Q14-1).
+The colored shaded regions depict contributions to EESC from CH3Cl, CH3Br, CH3CCl3, CCl4, HCFCs, halons, and CFCs and the top of the magenta shaded region is the sum of all contributions, or EESC.
+The value of EESC rose rapidly during the latter half of the prior century, peaking in the late 1990s.
 Since the late 1990s, the trend in EESC has reversed due to the effectiveness of the Montreal Protocol in reducing the production and consumption of ODSs.
-In the midlatitude stratosphere EESC is projected to return to its 1980 value around year 2050.
-In polar regions EESC is projected to return to 1980 values about a decade later (see Figure Q20-2).
+In the midlatitude stratosphere EESC is projected to return to its 1980 value around 2066.
+In polar regions EESC is projected to return to 1980 values about two decades later.
 International compliance with the provisions of the Montreal Protocol is required to ensure that EESC will continue to decrease as projected (see Q14).
-In recent years, the decline in CFC-11 has slowed measurably compared to the expected decline due to unreported production.
+Over 2012 to 2018, the decline in CFC-11 slowed measurably compared to the expected decline, due to unreported production.
+In 2019 and 2020, CFC-11 declined in a manner indicative of the elimination of most of this unreported production.
 The contributions from very short-lived gases (see Figure Q6-1) are not included in this EESC time series.

 (The unit "parts per trillion" is defined in the caption of Figure Q6-1.)